Israel's Peres warns against feud with U.S. over Iran

 Netanyahu and U.S. President Barack Obama have often tussled over Tehran, but tensions flared last week when Israel discovered the terms of a deal that world powers are due to discuss again with Iran in Geneva next Thursday.

-Israel says tough sanctions must remain until Iran dismantles its entire uranium enrichment program, arguing that anything less would enable it to develop nuclear bombs.
+Israel says tough sanctions must remain until Iran dismantles its entire uranium enrichment programme, arguing that anything less would enable it to develop nuclear bombs.

 Iran denies it is seeking nuclear weapons and accuses Israel, believed to be the Middle East's only nuclear armed state, of hypocrisy.